 If you’re having trouble attracting top talent to your business – your first step should be to look at your employer branding.

-By developing a strong employer brand, you can show potential employees what your company is about – from the workplace culture, development initiatives and company benefits, to how you differ from your competitors.
+By developing a strong employer brand, you can show potential employees what your company is about – the workplace culture, development initiatives, company benefits, even how you differ from your competitors.

 You’ll notice the effects of a well-thought-out employer brand, as it should reduce the time and resources required to hire for a new role.

-If you are unaware of how your company is currently seen as an employer to the outside world, try putting yourself in the shoes of a potential employee.
+If you're unaware of how your company is currently seen as an employer to the outside world, try putting yourself in the shoes of a potential employee.
 How would they feel encountering and researching your business for the first time?

-- How would they encounter your company on a career website?
-Everything from how you describe your company, to where you have listed the job description reflects on your employer brand.
+- How would they encounter your company on a careers website?
+Everything from how you describe your company, to where you've listed the job description reflects on your employer brand.

 - How is your company rated on websites such as Glassdoor?
 Most candidates will check this during their job search.
-If you are focusing on the employee experience within your company, your ratings should be nothing to worry about.
+If you're truly focusing on the employee experience within your company, your ratings should be nothing to worry about.

-Without strong employer branding, the talent acquisition process can become one that is expensive and time consuming and lead to high staff turnover rates.
+Without strong employer branding, the talent acquisition process can become one that is expensive and time consuming - leading to high staff turnover rates.